Moduli stacks of Higgs bundles on stable curves: Flatness of the Hitchin map

-\text{\underline{Proof of (3)}} From (2), it follows that the dimension of $\mathcal Nilp^{red}_0= n^2(g-1)$.
+\text{\underline{Proof of (3)}} From (2), it follows that $ \dim \mathcal Nilp^{red}_0= n^2(g-1)$.
 Now from Lemma \ref{dim111}, it follows that the dimension of $M^{cl}_{Gie}$ is equal to $2n^2(g-1)+2$.
-Once we know the dimension, it is easy to see that $M^{cl}_{Gie}$ is a local complete intersection (Remark \ref{LCI}).
-Since $M^{cl}_{Gie}$ is a local complete intersection, and all the fibres of the Hitchin map $h: M^{cl}_{Gie}\longrightarrow B$ are of dimension equal to $n^2(g-1)$, therefore by Miraculous flatness criterion, it follows that the Hitchin map is flat. \end{proof}
+Once we know the dimension, it is easy to see that $M^{cl}_{Gie}$ is a local complete intersection (Corollary \ref{LCI}).
+Since $M^{cl}_{Gie}$ is a local complete intersection, and all the fibres of the Hitchin map $h: M^{cl}_{Gie}\longrightarrow B$ are of dimension equal to $n^2(g-1)$, therefore by the miraculous flatness criterion \cite[Exercise 10.9, page 276]{Ha}, it follows that the Hitchin map is flat. \end{proof}